 The analysis and the simulations that were carried out in this Section lead to the following conclusions:

-ECC Rec (15)01 may be used to deal with the case of two unsynchronised Macro-cellular networks within a given country, when the physical borderline is defined between two networks within a country;
+.

-Two methodologiesdescribed in this Section (either based on the separation distance or on the electric field trigger value).
-Specific value can be defined at national level based on the specific circumstances.
-This is justified by the fact that the required separation distance and electric field trigger values calculation depend on many factors:
+The two methodologies are described in this Section, either based on the separation distance or on the electric field trigger value) can be applied;

+Specific separation distance values can be defined at national level based on the specific circumstances.
+This is because the required separation distance and electric field trigger values calculation depend on many factors:

-Cellular network topology (LTE-TDD or 5G-NR, non-AAS or AAS, BS antenna height, environment, cell range);
+Cellular network technology and topology (LTE-TDD or 5G-NR, non-AAS or AAS, BS antenna height, environment, cell range);

-Propagation environment and propagation model;
+Propagation environment and propagation mode used in relation with this environmentl;

-Frequencies and overlap of the channels, e.g. full overlap as co-channel case, or partial overlap, or adjacent channel);
+Frequencies and overlap of the blocks, e.g. full overlap for co-channel case, or partial overlap (e.g. in some cases of co-existence between operators in adjacent areas) , or adjacent channel);

-Protection ratio, e.g. I/N, or edge cell throughput loss or network average throughput loss at x%, etc.
+Protection ratio, e.g. I/N, or nearest cell throughput loss at x%, or network average throughput loss at y%, etc.

 Coexistence between unsynchronised Micro BS and Macro BS deployments